Xangis/CUDAInfo/README.md

 A trivial app that prints CUDA device information.

-Only tested on Linux, requires the nvidia-cuda-dev package.
+Tested on Linux, requires the nvidia-cuda-dev package.

+Tested on Windows, requires the NVIDIA CUDA SDK and tools.

 Run build.sh to build.